Ecryptic-exe/Poopenguin/README.md

 - **Copypasta Trigger**
   When the bot detects different terms, it responds by sending a predefined copypasta to stir up the chaos even more.
 The exact message can be customized to fit your server's unique flavor of nonsense.

+- **Question Response**
+  Get a response based on a random success rate.

+- **Random Choice**
+  Randomly select one option from a list of choices.

+- **Random Number Generation**
+  Generate a random number within a specified range.

 ## 🤖 Why Naming it Poopenguin?

 Because Chunithm players deserve a little chaos, camaraderie, and a penguin with attitude.